E.161

 Keypads are specified both in the common 4 × 3 and several variations, such as 6 × 2 and 2 × 5.
 E.161 also specifies the dimensions and characteristics of the asterisk and square, referred to in the standard as the 'star' and 'square' keys, respectively.
 (In practice, the 'square' key is almost invariably replaced by the number sign.)

 The standard also recommends that a tactile identifier be placed on the 5 key to make it easier to use the keypad in low-light conditions or by the visually impaired, as well as multiple alternative methods to implement a recall button.

 ETSI ETS 300 640 and ISO 9995-8 also address keypad layout.
 Language-specific letters (e.g. ü, é, å, ä, ö) as well as other characters (e.g. ‘€’ or ‘@’) are not addressed, which has led to a variety of inconsistent solutions for European languages.

 The E.161 layout is primarily based on the layout used on American telephones since the 1930s for telephone exchange names.
-Until the 1990s, Q and Z were not included in the standard layout, and since the letters served mainly as mnemonic devices, they were not necessary (Q and Z were not used in phonewords); telephones either omitted them, placed Q and Z onto the 1 key, or included Q and Z on the current locations, with PRS on 7 and with WXY on 9, respectively.
+Until the 1990s, Q and Z were not included in the standard layout, and since the letters served mainly as mnemonic devices, they were not necessary (Q and Z were not used in phonewords); telephones either omitted them, placed Q and Z onto the 1 key, or included Q and Z on the current locations, with PRS on 7 and WXY on 9.
 The development of text messaging on mobile phones, which required the full range of the alphabet, led to the need to standardize locations for Q and Z on mobile devices.
 E.161 adopted the current layout in response to this.